txt/se22/docs/require.md

         - don't do it again.
         - Instead, refactor so _here_, _there_ and _somewhere else_ are all handled by the one piece of (refactored) code

-# Requirements Engineering
+# Requirements Engineering Defined

   ![image](https://user-images.githubusercontent.com/29195/192362532-73ba977b-1a21-4991-a974-230df1df38cb.png)

-Requirements Engineering Defined
-- The development and use of cost- effective technology for the elicitation, specification and analysis of the stakeholder requirements which are to be met by software intensive systems.”
+- "The development and use of cost- effective technology for the elicitation, specification and analysis of the stakeholder requirements which are to be met by software intensive systems.”